choojun/choojun.github.io/wsl.md

 $ sbin/start-yarn.sh
 ~~~

 ## E9.
-Attention: At the end of all future practical, remember to carry out the following steps in Ubuntu
+Attention: At the end of all future practical
 1. Stop the YARN service
 ~~~bash
 $ sbin/stop-yarn.sh